-Furthermore, it is also important to make government information look easy to Government documents should not only be displayed in an easy-to-understand manner but also be easy to look up.
+Furthermore, it is also important to make government information look easy to up.
+Government documents should not only be displayed in an easy-to-understand manner but also be easy to look up.
 For example, in the UK, all departments have a unified website such as "gov.uk," and the government as a whole works to disseminate accurate information.
 On the other hand, in Japan in particular, information is provided by individual addition, ministries and agencies.
-In government's information is not titled, making it more difficult to know the topic unless the user opens the link.
+In the government's information is not titled, making it more difficult to know the topic unless the user opens the link.

 It is necessary for the government to create a unified website, abolish PDFs, and add titles to government information so that it can be easily and clearly examined.
-The formation of a framework to prevent the transfer of technology by companies with generative AI technology.